 Handicapped persons will be given preference in cases with equal qualification.
 The University of Bayreuth is dedicated to increasing the proportion of women employed in science, and requests explicitly applications from women.

 Applicants should send in one pdf a motivation letter, curriculum vitae, certificates with transcripts of grades, list of publications, ev.
 1-3 sample publications, and contact addresses of 2 referees via email to email@example.com (Prof. Dr. Thomas Koellner, Faculty of Biology, Chemistry and Geosciences, University of Bayreuth, 95440 Bayreuth, Germany).

-Date of publication November 26, 2019 - open for applications until Feb 1, 2020 or until position is filled.
-Start is planned for beginning of 2020.
+Date of publication November 26, 2019 - open for applications until March 15, 2020 or until position is filled.
 See status on PES webpage or contact Prof. Dr. Koellner for further information.

 Notes for applicants concerning General Data Protection Regulation (GDPR) information requirements >>